TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Introduction
 ============

-The core took some decisions regarding testing that may not be obvious at first sight.
+The Core took some decisions regarding testing that may not be obvious at first sight.
 This chapter tries to answer some of the most frequent asked ones.